 Incorrect Currency Exchange

-The current exchange rate of Costa Rican colones to United States Dollar is 565 (ish) to 1 but the Costa Rican exchange rate changes every single day.
+The current exchange rate of Costa Rican colones to United States Dollar is 540 ish to 1.
+However, the Costa Rican exchange rate changes every single day.
 Before, when the exchange rate was closer to 500, it was easy to calculate how much you’ll spend.

-For example, if you buy 50,000 colones worth of souvenirs at the shop and you give them $100 USD and they keep it, you’re losing a good chunk of money because that actually comes out to around $87 USD, not $100 USD!
+For example, tou buy 50,000 colones worth of souvenirs at the shop.
+You pay $100 USD and they don’t give you change.
+They’re stiffed you because 50,000 CRC actually comes out to around $94 USD, not $100 USD!

 Read more about handling money in Costa Rica in this post.